Tax on money transfers to Australia

 3. Choose a reputable money transfer provider

 The rule of thumb is to check whether or not your IMT provider is regulated and authorised by ASIC (Australian Securities and Investments Commission).
 If so, they should have their AFSL (Australian Financial Services Licence) number on their website, usually in the footer.
-All the providers on Mozo’s website are accredited providers, so you can have full confidence in using our IMT comparison table.

 This number essentially tells you that the provider is legitimate, and abides by AUSTRAC regulations and obligations such as reporting their financial transactions and any suspicious activity.

-For more information, check out our article on how to boost the safety of your money transfer
+For more information, check out our article on how to boost the safety of your money transfer.

 Or if you’re ready to send money overseas, scroll down below to compare your IMT options for AUD/USD exchange rates, or jump over to our international money transfer hub to view offers for other exchange rates.